octave-online/octave-online-server/README.md

 ## Installation

 *Note:* Octave Online Server has a lot of moving parts.
-It is recommend that you feel comfortable with basic system administration before attempting an installation.
+It is recommended that you feel comfortable with basic system administration before attempting an installation.

 For more details on operating each of the three components, see the respective README files: